mstade/address/README.md

 ```

 ### Adding timeout
-When we request for a resource, it waits for a specific time before it sends "408 - request-timeout" error.
-By adding timeout, we can increase the wait time for the requested resource.

-default: 30000 (30 sec)

-#### Usage
+When requesting a resource address will by default wait 30 seconds for a response from the resource, before responding with a 408 Request Timeout error.
+By calling the timeout method on the request, it is possible to increase or decrease this timeout period.
+The following example shows how to increase the timeout from the default 30 seconds to 60:

 ```javascript
 // increase the timeout to 60000ms (60 sec) for request to resolve address("/price/usd/gbp")